iRobot Finally Announces Awesome New Terra Robotic Lawnmower

 A couple years ago, iRobot filed an FCC application for the wireless beacons for what we now know is Terra, and some radio astronomers were worried that the beacons might cause problems for them.
 What ended up happening with that?

 I can affirmatively state that no radio astronomy equipment is going to be rendered inoperable by a proliferation of Terras.
-Based on the power of our ultra wideband beacons, we were able to insure that we were not going to interfere.
+Based on the power of our ultrawideband beacons, we were able to insure that we were not going to interfere.
 I think that if you’re a radio astronomer, any amount of energy is bad, including cell phones, but that one got far more attention than it probably deserved.
 We’re good, and SETI is intact.

 We’ve talked before about how much potential there is for home robots like the Roomba to integrate with and improve smart homes and IoT tech.
 Does an intelligent outdoor robot like Terra fit in with that?